Planning your journey

 |Up to 24 hours||£6|

 Patients and visitors will also see recent improvements to car parking allocation on site, with spaces now designated for patients and visitors in alternative locations.
-This work is being carried out ahead of the opening of the new Adult Assessment Unit and Fracture Clinic to significantly improve the facilities available for patients.
+This work has been carried out to significantly improve the facilities available for patients.
 Spaces for patients and visitors are clearly signposted.

-Patients and visitors can pay at the machines on site or as before, they have the option to pay online, via an app or over the telephone up to 24 hours after their visit if they prefer.
+Patients and visitors can pay at the machines on site or as before, they will have the option to pay online, via an app or over the telephone up to 24 hours after their visit if they prefer.
 To pay after their visit, patients and visitors can download the paybyphone app, visit www.paybyphone.co.uk or call 0330 400 7275.
+The site code is 802632.

 Ward staff will advise if patients or relatives are eligible for a concessionary parking permit and will help with completing the application form.

-The free period of 20 minutes for dropping off and picking up is also reinstated.
-This means that you can pick up and drop off your friends and relatives within this time, free of charge.
+The free period of 20 minutes for dropping off and picking up will also be reinstated.

 How your information is used